RO-LIP/Coolometer/README.md

 </p>

 #### Micro Servo SG90
-One 5V shared with MAX 4218CNG LED Matrix
+One 5V shared with MAX 4218CNG LED Matrix<br/>
 Data on GPIO 17 / PIN 11

 #### MAX 4218CNG LED Matrix
-One 5V shared with MAX 4218CNG LED Matrix
+One 5V shared with MAX 4218CNG LED Matrix<br/>
-DIN on GPIO 10 / PIN 19
+DIN on GPIO 10 / PIN 19<br/>
-CS on GPIO 8 / PIN 24
+CS on GPIO 8 / PIN 24<br/>
 CLK on GPIO 11 / PIN 23

 #### L9110 Motor Driver
-VCC on 3.3
+VCC on 3.3 <br/>
-IA1 on GPIO 26 / PIN 37
+IA1 on GPIO 26 / PIN 37<br/>
 IB1 on GPIO 20 / PIN 38

 #### Pizzo Speaker
-VCC on 3.3
+VCC on 3.3<br/>
 GND on GPIO 36 / PIN 16

 #### Headphone Jack / Amplifier
-The Headphone Jack uses the Audio Out from the Raspberry PI.
+The Headphone Jack uses the Audio Out from the Raspberry PI.<br/>
 Solder the longest PIN of the Jack to the "I" PIN of the Amplifier Board Solder the second longest PIN longest PIN of the Jack to the "R" PIN of the Amplifier Board.
 We only use one Channel here.